Master of Science in Economics of Globalisation and European Integration

 Structure

-An innovative teaching approach is used, which brings together advanced academic competences with more practical knowledge and skills: e.g. lectures and seminars with EU officials, visits to EU institutions and other Brussels-based bodies.
-Interactive modes of instruction: Oxford-style debate, simulations, role playing games, discussion groups and pitch presentations.
+An innovative teaching approach is used, which brings together advanced academic competencies with more practical knowledge and skills: e.g. lectures and seminars with EU officials, visits to EU institutions and other Brussels-based bodies.
+We also adopt interactive modes of instruction: Oxford-style debates, simulations, role playing games, discussion groups and pitch presentations.

 Labour Market

-Upon successful completion of the programme, you’ll earn the Erasmus Mundus Joint Master Degree in Economics of Globalisation and European Integration.
-Our alumni are highly successful, both in the academic world as in senior positions in global businesses, government or international organisations, including the EU.
+Upon successful completion of the programme, you will earn the Erasmus Mundus Joint Master’s Degree in Economics of Globalisation and European Integration.
+Our alumni are highly successful, both in the academic world as well as in senior positions at global businesses, government or international organisations, including the EU.